ProfBird/CS246-CourseMaterials/Labs/Lab3/Assignment3Instructions.md

 # Assignment 3 - UX Design and Testing

-Your team will create UX *test artifacts* (wire-frame diagrams, mock-ups, or prototypes), recruit testers to test them and write a report on the test feedback.
+Your team will create UX wire-frame diagrams (*test artifacts*), recruit testers to test them and write a report on the test feedback.

-## Test artifacts
+## Wire-frames

-Create a set of UX test artifacts&mdash;at least two per group member.
-All the test artifacts should be for the same web app or game.
-You will need to collaborate on the design so all the diagrams have the same look and feel.
+Create a set of UX test artifacts&mdash;at least one per group member.
+All the wireframes should be for the same web app.
+You will need to collaborate on the design so all the diagrams have the same layout and navigation style.

 ## Testing